Estimated reading time: 6 minutes

 ● Process medication requests

 A student studying to become a pharmacy technician should be thoroughly trained to prepare upon completion of their program to take the PTCB exam.
-Once they complete the exam, they’re ready to work in the field as a pharmacy technician.
+Once they complete the exam, they’re ready to work as a pharmacy technician.

 So, what does a drug and alcohol counselor do?
 They are responsible for working with those facing addiction to drugs or alcohol.
 A counselor might do individual or group sessions to help their patients work on their addiction.